WP2.3 Component Survey

 If you reported critical blockers, we will follow up directly.

-Your responses will be saved as a CSV file on your computer.
+Download your responses as a CSV file to your computer

-Please email the downloaded file to the coordination team at the address provided in your invitation.
+Send the downloaded CSV file to the coordination team by email